 “There’s this silly, outdated narrative that it’s always been the man that goes out into the world and the woman stays at home.
 Our research shows it’s the opposite,” says Professor Philipp Stockhammer, the lead scientist on the research project.

-“What we found is that women were the major players in the trans-regional exchange of knowledge in European at this time, which was crucial for societal transformations,” he says.
+“What we found is that women were the major players in the trans-regional exchange of knowledge in Europea at this time, which was crucial for societal transformations,” he says.